GeoMash/JS-Klass-Kit/README.md

 * Added support for extending non-JSKK classes.
 * Added support for running within "requireless" environments.
 (Currently only WebPack is supported)
+* Bind is no longer added to the Function prototype if it is already defined.
+* Restored support for NodeJS.

 Roadmap